millarda/millarda.github.io/projects/StudyBoss.md

 <img class="ui image" src="{{ site.baseurl }}/images/timer.png">

 StudyBoss was coded with swift in the Xcode IDE.
 This required the learning of a type of language that I was unfamiliar with.
 Xcode's storyboard layout for coding gave me a look at a different way to develop software.
 This is because the storyboard allows the developer to design what the app does using a GUI with modules and relationships.
+I was responsible for the decks and flashcard portion of the project.
+This included creation and deletion of decks and flashcards as well as the ability to quiz yourself.

 StudyBoss was not published to the AppStore but is open source.